dnboptimizer/dnboptimizer.github.io/ecosystem/di.md

   1. Leave as Run manually and click the Run project icon in the top right corner.
   2. Or select Recur every and pick your settings and click the "Save schedule".

-<b>Note: We recommend scheduling the project the recur every ???</b>
+<b>Note: We recommend scheduling the project to recur every 30 mins.</b>

 ## Known Issues
 1. If your records in Dynamics 365 have an invalid Country/Region you will get an invalidEnums error on the mailingpostaladdress_country source field during the DI sync.